dalong0514/readnotes/20210201读书笔记/2021034Excel-VBA-Programming-for-DummiesR01.md

 You'll see the term automate throughout this book.
 This term means that a series of steps are completed automatically.
 For example, if you write a macro that adds color to some cells, prints the worksheet, and then removes the color, you have automated those three steps.

-By the way, macro doesn't stand for M essy A nd C onfusing R epeated O peration.
+By the way, macro doesn't stand for Messy And Confusing Repeated Operation.
 Rather, it comes from the Greek makros, which means large — which also describes your pay-check after you become an expert macro programmer.

 ### 1.1 What Can You Do with VBA?